Current Station Port Arthur Station Fort William Station

 The original station was built by the PAD&W in 1892.
 It was a two storey painted frame structure with attached freight shed that measured 16 feet by 50 feet (4.9m x 15.2m).
 In 1905, CNoR announced the construction of new a station approximately 1850 feet (560m) to the northeast.

 Opened in March 1906, the new station was an impressive structure designed by Ralph Benjamin Pratt.
 Measuring 50 feet by 200 feet (15.2m x 61m), its white stone and red brick walls rose three storeys on its peaked ends.
 The main floor, adorned with oak woodwork, doors and trim, burlap wainscoting and maple floors, contained the waiting rooms, ticket office and baggage rooms.
 The less ornate second floor held offices, while on the third floor were more offices and living quarters for the station agent.
+At some point prior to the 1940s an addition was constructed on the southern end of the station.

 The station still stands on the waterfront of the City of Thunder Bay, known as Prince Arthur’s Landing.
 While no longer used a train station, the building is host to a number of businesses and adds a unique historical and architectural flare to the area.